rtmigo/depz/README.md

 [![Generic badge](https://img.shields.io/badge/CI_Python-3.8,_3.9-blue.svg)](#)

-Command line tool for symlinking dirs with reusable code into the working project.
+Command line tool for symlinking directories with reusable code into the working project.

 Language-agnostic.
 Tested with Python and Flutter.